 AccessLevelEx

-BaseDataType is the root abstract DataType that all other OPC UA DataTypes derive from.
+BaseDataType is the root abstract DataType from which all other OPC UA DataTypes derive.
 The semantic implied by this is that the Value of an instance can be any valid DataType.
 Typically, VariableTypes that derive from BaseVariable type will alter the DataType of Value to be more restrictive.
 This could be other abstract DataTypes like the Number AttributeType or a concrete AttributeType from an OPC UA-based AML AttributeTypeLibrary, or an allowed built-in DataType from Table A.2.
-Figure A.11, Figure A.12 and Figure A.13 show some examples of derived VariableTypes with more restrictive DataTypes.
+Figure A.12, Figure A.13, and Figure A.14 show some examples of derived VariableTypes with more restrictive DataTypes.

 image038.png

-The base References InterfaceClass contains the Attributes shown in Table A.7.
+The base References InterfaceClass contains the Attributes shown in Table A.8.

 Attribute name